Home Senior Products 5 Great Garden Seats for Easier Gardening

 Sale

-Garden Cart Utility Wagon – Rolling Storage Bin with Bench Seat and Interior Tool Tray – Gardening Stool for Weeding and Planting by Pure Garden, Dark Green/Black/Grey
+Rolling Garden Cart with Seat - Plastic Storage with Bench and Interior Tool Tray - Gardening Stool for Weeding and Planting By Pure Garden (Green)

-• GARDENING SEAT – This rolling cart is ideal for anyone eager to alleviate back and knee pain when planting or weeding.
-The lid creates a sturdy seat that makes low to the ground tasks much easier, with less need for crouching or stooping.
+• ROLLING GARDEN CART WITH SEAT - This garden stool is ideal for anyone eager to ease back and knee pain when planting and weeding, as its lid offers a sturdy seat that makes low-to-the-ground tasks much easier, with less need for crouching and stooping.

-• EASILY TRANSPORTS – The sturdy 6” wheels and built-in handles on each side allow you to navigate this rolling storage cart through tall grass, over rocks, and around the yard.
-The easy maneuverability is ideal for both kids and adults with green thumbs.
+• OUTDOOR GARDENING CARTS - The sturdy 6-inch wheels and built-in handles on each side of this rolling tool cart allow you to navigate it through tall grass, over rocks, and around the yard, and its easy maneuverability is great for both kids and adults.

-Priced very reasonably at around $30, this garden cart is essentially a wheeled cooler.
+Priced very reasonably at around $40, this garden cart is essentially a wheeled cooler.
 It isn’t insulated to keep drinks cold for long, but if you’re just heading out to the garden, this will be more than adequate.
-Of course, it can be used to simply hold gardening supplies as well.
+Of course, it can be used to simply hold gardening supplies such as a kneeling pad or a garden tool bag as well.

-The lid to the cart functions as a seat as well and is capable to hold up to 220 pounds.
-If you’re looking for a versatile cart with plenty of stowing capacity, the Pure Garden brand garden cart makes for an excellent selection.
+The lid to the cart functions as a seat or garden bench as well and is capable of holding up to 220 pounds.
+If you’re looking for a versatile, lightweight cart with plenty of stowing capacity that is also heavy duty, the Pure Garden brand garden cart makes for an excellent selection.

 4) Pure Garden Rolling Cart with Wheels

-While this garden seat does look as if it belongs in a Willy Wonka movie, it can serve its purpose very well.
-It costs $65, so it’s still priced very affordable, and the large wheels will help you to roll along mulched surfaces with ease.
+While this garden seat does look as if it belongs in a Willy Wonka movie, it serves its purpose very well.
+Its cost is $25, so it’s still very affordable, and the large wheels will help you to roll along mulched surfaces with ease.

 Sale